-The significant increase in deposits compared to December 31, 2020 was largely due to deposits acquired from Premier.
+The significant increase in deposits between December 31, 2021 and December 31, 2020 was largely due to deposits acquired in the Premier Merger.
 Total demand deposits comprised 48% of total deposits at December 31, 2021 and were 43% of total deposits at December 31, 2020.
 At December 31, 2021, the period-end deposit increase of \$2.0 billion, or 50%, compared to December 31, 2020, was primarily due to deposits acquired from Premier.
 Also, throughout 2021 and 2020, customers maintained higher balances due to changes in customer habits in light of the COVID-19 pandemic, as well as fiscal stimulus funds and PPP loan proceeds.

-During 2020, Peoples had reduced its reliance on higher-rate brokered deposits, which included one-way buy Certificate of Deposit Account Registry Services.
-This was partially offset by the issuance of 90-day brokered demand and savings deposits to fund interest rate swaps.
-As of December 31, 2021, Peoples had thirteen effective interest rate swaps, with an aggregate notional value of \$125.0 million, which were funded by \$40.0 million in 90-day FHLB advances and \$100.0 million in overnight brokered deposits, which are expected to be extended every 90 days through the maturity dates of the swaps.
+As part of its funding strategy, Peoples hedges 90-day brokered deposits with interest rate swaps.
+The swaps pay a fixed rate of interest while receiving three-month LIBOR, which offsets the rate on the brokered deposits.
+As of December 31, 2022, Peoples had thirteen effective interest rate swaps, with an aggregate notional value of \$125.0 million, of which \$125.0 million were designated as cash flow hedges of brokered deposits, which are expected to be extended every 90 days through the maturity dates of the swaps.
+Peoples continually evaluates the overall balance sheet position given the interest rate environment.